 We must know how Igbo people were living before whitemen entered their country.
 It is necessary to acknowledge the lifestyle of those people to know how colonialism affected them.

 People of Ibo society had different beliefs; they had their own customs.
 They used to believe in myths.
 People had their own beliefs about the earth and about the sun.
 Death played a vital role in their lives.
 They had stories about stars, moons and about the sun.
 Their beliefs on ghosts were very strong.
 They did not question any evidence from their forefathers about the folk tales they told them; instead they believed them blindly.
 Men were symbols of masculinity and they did the earnings whereas women were considered weak and were bound to household activities.
 A man could have more than one wife.
 People had an earth goddess, whom they worshiped.
-At the end of novel, we realizes that all these things vanish from Ibo society due to which we call Things Fall Apart a novel that deals with postcolonial literature.
+At the end of novel, we realize that all these things vanish from Ibo society due to which we call Things Fall Apart a novel that deals with theme of colonialism, hence, falls in postcolonial literature.

 Interference of Whitemen in Ibo Society